 Introduction

-McCormick & Company, Inc. (NYSE: MKC | price: $106.593.20) with current is a global corporation that manufactures and sells spices and flavorings in two operational segments: consumer and industrial.
-MKC was founded in 1889 in Baltimore, Maryland, and is now headquartered in Sparks, Maryland.
+McCormick & Company, Inc. (NYSE: MKC | price: $103.20) was founded in 1889 in Baltimore, Maryland, with current headquartered in Sparks, Maryland.
+As a global corporation, MKC manufactures and sells spices and flavorings in two operational segments: consumer and industrial.
+The consumers segment includes retailers such as grocery stores, drug stores, and e-commerce platforms.
+In 2017, this segment generated 62% of sales and 72% of the company’s operating income.
+In comparison, the industrials segment includes multinational food manufacturers and foodservice customers.
+This segment generated the remaining 38% of company sales and 28% of operating income for 2017.
 With approximately 20% share of the $11 billion global market, McCormick’s portfolio includes brands in 150 different countries and territories.
-Of the 20% market share, 67% results from the Americas, 20% from Europe, Middle East, and Africa, and 13% from the Asia-Pacific Zone.
+Of this 20% market share, 67% results from the Americas, 20% from Europe, Middle East, and Africa, and 13% from the Asia-Pacific Zone.

-With a market cap of $13.72 billion, MKC is a global leader in the Food Products Industry.

 Recommendation

-We issue a buy recommendation for McCormick & Company, Inc. based on a 1-year target price of $114.5048.83.
-This intrinsic value represents a 7.4344.21% upside potential from the April 114, 2018 closing price of $103.206.59.
-Over the last five years, MKC has displayed steady growth of 2-3%, resulting from continuous product innovation, cost-saving efforts of the company, and merger and acquisition activity.
+We issue a buy recommendation for McCormick & Company, Inc. based on a 1-year target price of $148.83.
+This intrinsic value represents a 44.21% upside potential from the May 4, 2018 closing price of $103.20.
+We see MKC as a strong addition to our portfolio due to its steady and consistent growth potential of 2-3%, resulting from continuous product innovation, cost-saving efforts of the company, and recent merger and acquisition activity.
+MKC engages in frequent acquisitions to drive growth and expand value chain activities.
 The most recent acquisition of Reckitt Benckiser Group’s food division (RB Foods) resulted in a 9.56% YOY growth in revenue from 2016 to 2017.
-An estimated 6.5% of this growth was attributable to the acquisition, while 3% resulted from organic growth of the company.
+An estimated 6.5% of this growth is attributed to the acquisition, while 3% resulted from organic growth of the company.
 After seven acquisitions in two years, MKC has added a substantial amount of debt to their balance sheet.
 Therefore, we anticipate a standstill in M&A activity through 2020 to allow the company to repay a portion of the accrued debt with their ample free cash flow.
-MKC will continue to strategically focus expansion in both developed and emerging markets in which there is growing consumer demand in bold, flavorful productsthe .
+MKC will continue strategic expansion in both developed and emerging markets in which there is growing consumer demand in bold, flavorful products, with strong focus on Europe, the Middle East, and Asia.

 Investment Thesis

 Product Innovation: The recent health movement has consumers increasingly interested in fresh, healthy, and flavorful food options which has posed a threat to many companies within the food industry.
-MKC, however, is well positioned Increasing investment into ras these trends continue to emerge.
-Research and development has allowed MKC to develop products that appeal to a wide variety of consumer tastes, since consumers respond well to continuously new product offerings.
+MKC, however, is well positioned as these trends continue to emerge.
+Increasing investment into research and development has allowed MKC to develop products that appeal to a wide variety of consumer tastes, since consumers respond well to continuously new product offerings.

 Cost Restructuring Initiative: Recent inflationary pressure, as well as the volatility of raw materials, has led to a significant increase in material and production costs industry wide.
 In response to this issue, MKC has implemented a Comprehensive Continuous Improvement (CCI) program aimed to improve productivity and reduce operating costs.
 In 2016, MKC set a four-year cost savings goal of $400 million in hopes of allocating additional funds into brand marketing and product innovation.
-In just two years, MKC has delivered $226 million in cost savings, signaling that the company is on track to meet the four-year savings goal.
+In just two years, MKC has delivered $226 million in cost savings, a signal that the company is on track to meet the four-year savings goal.